openl2m/docker-test/README.txt

 --------------------
 *NOTE*: Docker is a rich container environment, and showing all options is beyond the scope of this README.txt!

-* if you want to test a specific testing branch of the code, you can start it as such:
+* if you want to test a specific testing branch of OpenL2M, you can start it as such:

     sudo BRANCH=<branch-name> docker compose up